Nash Metropolitan: First reviews

-Initial reviews of the Metropolitan were mixed.
-However, owners of the cars reported that the "Metropolitan is a good thing in a small package".
+Compared with the typical American car of the 1950s, the Metropolitan was considered "remarkably nimble" by many early testers, and "the consensus is that the Metropolitan isn't just fun to look at, it's fun to drive too."
+Owners of the cars reported that the "Metropolitan is a good thing in a small package".

 Automotive industry veteran and the largest publisher of automotive books at the time, Floyd Clymer, took several Metropolitans through his tests.
 He "abused" a 1954 Metropolitan convertible and "got the surprise of my life" when its "performance was far better than I expected", that he "felt very safe in the car", and that "it may well be that Nash has started a new trend in American motoring.
 Perhaps the public is now getting ready to accept a small car".
 Clymer also took a 1957 Metropolitan hardtop through a grueling 2912 mi road test that even took him 14100 ft up Pikes Peak.
 He summed up his experience that "I can not praise the Metropolitan too highly.
 It is a fascinating little car to drive, its performance is far better than one would expect, and the ride is likewise more than expected".

 According to Collectible Auto magazine, the car was described in Car Life's review as "a big car in miniature" that was "fun to drive" and "ideal for a second car in the family," while Motor Trend was not alone in regarding the rear "utility" seat as "a joke".

 Motor Trend praised the car's economy: its test Metropolitan returned: